fbpx

 Jess has also served as a Board Member of the Los Angeles County Underwater Instructors Association.

 Jess has been recognized for his service to the County of Los Angeles Underwater Unit programs as a recipient of the prestigious Conrad Limbaugh Award, and the “Outstanding Instructor” award, given by the Los Angeles County Instructor Association.
-Jess is also an NAUI instructor & Instructor Trainer and active SSI Instructor.
+Jess is also a NAUI instructor & NAUI Instructor Trainer

 Andy Sallmon and Allison Vitsky Sallmon